Secondary School Security Beefing Up

-The access-control equipment includes cameras that will be aimed at the entrances to the middle schools and career centers and an intercom system that allows a secretary or a principal in the office to talk with a visitor at the front door of the school.
+The access-control cameras will be aimed at the entrances to the middle schools and career center, said, said Det.
+Lt.
+Michael David.
+They will be linked to an intercom system that allows a secretary or a principal in the main offices to talk with a visitor at the front door of the school.

-The high school must rely on multiple cameras to scan whomever comes and goes because of its layout and more than one entrance.
-The system of cameras provide feeds to police officers responding to a report of an incident in the school.
+The high school cannot rely on one camera to scan whomever comes and goes because of its layout and more than one entrance.
+The police department uses, instead, a system of cameras that provide feeds to police officers responding to a report of an incident in the school.
 The feed is exactly the same feed that the school office can see every minute of the day.

 “If there is an incident,” David said, “the cameras will send a feed to three tablets.
 Police officers can log into the remote feed and get a view before they arrive at the school.”